-Below you will find a list of the biggest local and nationwide festivals in Myanmar in 2018; note that this is not a full list of all festivals, as there are too many around the country to include all of them here.
+Below you will find a list of the biggest local and nationwide festivals in Myanmar in 2018 and 2019; note that this is not a full list of all festivals, as there are too many around the country to include all of them here.
 For more background, go to festivals, music and entertainment.

 To get in touch with one of our travel advisors about tours that include festivals around Myanmar, fill out this form.